College Prep for Juniors and Seniors

 5

-EXPECT A FINANCIAL AID OFFER The colleges you listed on your FAFSA will notify you of the types and amounts of financial aid they’re offering.
-You will only receive notifications from colleges that accepted you for admission.
+EXPECT A FINANCIAL AID OFFER The colleges listed on your FAFSA will notify you of the types and amounts of financial aid they’re offering.
+You will only receive offers from colleges that accepted you for admission.
 Accept or decline the financial aid offer by the deadline.

-COST OF EDUCATION (tuition, fees, books, living expenses) – EXPECTED FAMILY CONTRIBUTION (your FAFSA results) = YOUR FINANCIAL NEED
+COST OF EDUCATION (tuition, fees, books, living expenses) – STUDENT AID INDEX (your FAFSA results) = YOUR FINANCIAL NEED

 FINANCIAL AID FORMULA EXAMPLES